-About 75 percent of our water supply originates from rainfall on 22,000 acres of our protected Mt.
-Tamalpais watershed and in the grassy hills of west Marin.
+About 75% of our water supply originates from rainfall on 22,000 acres of our protected Mt.
+Tamalpais Watershed and in the grassy hills of west Marin County.
 Rainfall from the watershed flows into the District's seven reservoirs.
-The water is treated at our treatment plants and then travels through our extensive distribution system-including 908 miles of pipes, 130 storage tanks and 97 pump stations-before making its way to your home or business.
+The water is treated at our treatment plants and then travels through a portion of our extensive distribution system, which includes 908 miles of pipes, 130 storage tanks and 97 pump stations, before making its way to your home or business.

-The district also supplements its water supply with water from the Sonoma County Water Agency (SCWA), which comes from the Russian River system in Sonoma County.
+The District also supplements its water supply with water from the Sonoma County Water Agency, which comes from the Russian River system in Sonoma County.
 The Russian River water supply originates from rainfall that flows into Lake Sonoma and Lake Mendocino, and it is naturally filtered through 80 feet of sand beds adjacent to the river.
 It then goes through a treatment process and is blended with the District's reservoir water within its distribution system.